 We might as well quickly address this myth now.

 For qualitative research, an argument on accuracy can be made, although not by much.
-For quantitative research, online is a widely-accepted methodology for quick turnaround and keeping your data collection cost manageable.
-In fact, we’ve covered the advantages of online survey research:
+For quantitative research analysis, online is a widely-accepted methodology for quick turnaround and keeping your data collection cost manageable.
+In fact, we’ve talked about the importance of market research:

-- Allows marketers to gather opinions from a wide market spread
+- Allows marketers to gather opinions from a broad market spread

 - Results compiled quickly and can capture varying trends